-Although criminalizing genocide denial had a general preventive effect, denial and war criminals’ glorification still occur, particularly in the political arena.
-This imparts further pain and offense to victims and society and sabotages reconciliation efforts.
+Although criminalizing genocide denial had a general preventive effect, denial and the glorification of war criminals still occur, in particular in the political arena.
+This imparts further pain and offence to victims and society and sabotages reconciliation efforts.
 Several dozen instances of genocide denial and glorification of war criminals were reported to the Prosecutor’s Office of Bosnia and Herzegovina.
-Still, reports are being dismissed, and the prosecutors have not yet issued indictments.
+Nonetheless, reports are being dismissed, and the prosecutors have not yet issued indictments.

-On a positive note, the rules of criminal procedure in Bosnia and Herzegovina envision the possibility of restarting prosecution even if prosecutors dismissed potential criminal cases.
-Decisions not to investigate are non-public prosecutorial decisions; therefore, the public learns about them only through a specific request.
+On a positive note, the rules of criminal procedure in Bosnia and Herzegovina envision the possibility of restarting prosecution even if prosecutors have dismissed potential criminal cases.
+Decisions not to investigate are non-public prosecutorial decisions; therefore, the public learns about them only through specific requests.

-The Chief Prosecutor of Bosnia and Herzegovina requested domestic centers for judicial training and the international community to train individual prosecutors to raise their understanding of hate crimes and the evidence required to prosecute them.
-Training for prosecutors and judges would be an efficient way to ensure certain criminal behavior is being prosecuted and brought to court.
+The Chief Prosecutor of Bosnia and Herzegovina requested domestic centres for judicial training and the international community to train individual prosecutors to raise their understanding of hate crimes and the evidence required to prosecute them.
+Training for prosecutors and judges would be an efficient way to ensure that certain criminal behaviour is being prosecuted and brought to court.
 Training on hate speech and hate crimes has been long overdue in Bosnia and Herzegovina, and the situation has not improved.
-These offenses challenge social cohesion and must receive swift and adequate judicial attention.
+These offences challenge social cohesion and must receive swift and adequate judicial attention.

 In many locations, families of victims and survivors still cannot memorialize places of suffering, even with a simple plaque.
 Depending on which ethnic group is in control, municipal authorities will enable some war victims to install memorials but deny others.
-I am convinced that the adoption of a state legislation regarding memorialization processes could be instrumental in honoring victims’ memories and avoiding the manipulation of narratives about the past.
+I am convinced that the adoption of State legislation regarding memorialization processes could be instrumental in honouring victims’ memories and avoiding the manipulation of narratives about the past.

 There is also no progress on compensation for the victims of the war.
-The country still lacks a comprehensive program for civilian victims of torture, including former camp detainees and survivors of conflict-related sexual violence, and for families of missing persons.
-Despite good practices at the entity level, a state-level law is needed to secure a non-discriminatory approach to all categories of victims.
-A 2019 decision from the UN Committee against Torture, ordering the State to ensure applicants receive adequate compensation, has not been implemented.
+The country still lacks a comprehensive programme for civilian victims of torture, including former camp detainees and survivors of conflict-related sexual violence, and for families of missing persons.
+Despite good practices at the entity level, a State-level law is needed to secure a non-discriminatory approach to all categories of victims.
+A 2019 decision from the Committee against Torture ordering the State to ensure that applicants receive adequate compensation has not been implemented.

 Victims can rarely obtain compensation even if their case was adjudicated, as the culprits, as a rule, do not have the financial means to pay damages.
-Bosnia and Herzegovina has not established a national program for compensating victims if the parties liable for the harm are unable or unwilling to meet their obligations.
+Bosnia and Herzegovina has not established a national programme for compensating victims if the parties liable for the harm are unable or unwilling to meet their obligations.

 Discrimination

 Discrimination in Bosnia and Herzegovina is complex, encompassing many issues and groups.
 Discrimination is a threat to the unity of the country.
-Discriminatory actions reflect deeply rooted negative stereotypes against groups who are numerical ethnic minorities in their communities, Roma, returnees, religious minorities, migrants, and LGBTQI individuals.
+Discriminatory actions reflect deeply rooted negative stereotypes against groups who are numerical ethnic minorities in their communities, Roma, returnees, religious minorities, migrants and lesbian, gay, bisexual, transgender, queer and intersex persons (LGBTQI) individuals.

 Discrimination has been witnessed in the ethnic-based election and appointment processes for public officials; it perpetuates divisions and the manipulation of ethnic constituencies for political aims.
 Ethnic minorities and persons who do not belong to any constituent people (called “the Others”) are often politically underrepresented.
 They cannot run for certain high political offices, which the European Court of Human Rights has ruled as discrimination in several cases.